abhidev2003/AI-Powered-Nutritional-Insight-App/README.md

 This project was developed as an academic requirement.
 You are welcome to copy, modify, and use this code as a base for your own projects.

-Consider adding an open-source license file (e.g., MIT License) to clearly define permissions if you plan to share your modifications more broadly.